lenskit/java.lenskit.org/research/index.md

 -   Alan Said and Alejandro Bellogin.
 2014.
 Comparative Recommender System Evaluation: Benchmarking Recommendation Frameworks.
 In *Proceedings of the Eighth ACM Conference on Recommender Systems* (RecSys '14).
 ACM.
 DOI [10.1145/2645710.2645746](http://dx.doi.org/10.1145/2645710.2645746)

-    This work uses [Rival](http://rival.recommenders.net/), a cross-framework
-    recommender evaluation toolkit supporting LensKit, Mahout, and others.
+    This work introduces and uses [Rival](http://rival.recommenders.net/), a cross-framework recommender evaluation toolkit supporting LensKit, Mahout, and others.

 -   Daniel Kluver and Joseph A. Konstan.
 2014.
-Evaluating Recommender Behavior For New Users.
-In *Proceedings of the Eighth ACM Conference on Recommender Systems* (RecSys '14).
+[Evaluating Recommender Behavior For New Users](http://grouplens.org/recommending-for-new-users-is-surprisingly-difficult/).
+In *Proceedings of the Eighth ACM Conference on Recommender
+    Systems* (RecSys '14).
 ACM.
 DOI [10.1145/2645710.2645742](http://dx.doi.org/10.1145/2645710.2645742).

 -   Michael D. Ekstrand, F. Maxwell Harper, Martijn C. Willemsen, and Joseph A.